citp/privacy-policy-historical/k/ka/kar/kartra.com.md

 **LAST UPDATED: LAST UPDATED: Rev. 2.3.2**

-This Policy was created March 2016 and last updated May 15, 2018. .
+This Policy was created March 2016 and last updated February 19, 2019

 ### **Notice of Compliance to California Residents – Your California Privacy Rights Under The California Online Privacy Protection Act and the**